Active users: Predictors of success engagement measurement (KPI) and advertisement

 Active users on any time scale offers a rough overview of the amount of returning customers a product maintains, and comparing the changes in this number can be used to predict growth or decline in consumer numbers.
 In a commercial context, the success of a social-networking-site is generally associated with a growing network of active users (greater volume of site visits), social relationships amongst those users and generated contents.
-Active Users can be used as a performance indicator, managing and predicting future success, in measuring the growth and current volume of users visiting and consuming the site.
+Active Users can be used as a key performance indicator (KPI), managing and predicting future success, in measuring the growth and current volume of users visiting and consuming the site.
 The ratio of DAU and MAU offers a rudimentary method to estimate customer engagement and retention rate over time.
 A higher ratio represents a larger retention probability, which often indicates success of a product.
 Ratios of 0.15 and above are believed to be a tipping point for growth while sustained ratios of 0.2 and above mark lasting success.

 Chen, Lu, Chau, and Gupta (2014) argues that greater numbers of users (early adopters) will lead to greater user-generated content, such as posts of photos and videos, that "promotes and propagates" social media acceptance, contributing to social-networking-site growth.
 The growth of social media use, characterised as increase of active users in a pre-determined timeframe, may increase an individual's social presence.
 Social presence can be defined as the degree to which a social-networking communications medium allows an individual to feel present with others.